Places

 Tomigaya·¥¥

-Don't MissGet the minced pork rice addition if you’re hungry - go at opening to avoid lines.
+Don't MissGet the minced pork rice addition to the mapo tofu set if you’re hungry.

-Skip It IfYou don’t want to wait or only want to eat Japanese food
+Skip It IfYou don’t want to wait in line or only want to eat Japanese food

 Verified by Max (lived in Tokyo 6 months)